Photographic History of Table Mountain

 Smithsonian people to come to Table Mountain in the early 1920’s, including Dr. Charles Greeley

 Abbot, on the right.
-They seem to be enjoying watermelon out of
+They seem to be enjoying watermelon, out of a wicker basket.
+SIA

-Abbot, along with other Smithsonian researchers were engaged in active
+Abbot, along with other Smithsonian researchers were engaged in an

-was quite easy to access, Abbot wanted a better 'field station'.
+Mt.
+Wilson was quite easy to access, Abbot wanted a better 'field

-at Mt.
-Wilson suggestion to Abbot that “. . .Table Mountain was
+name and date) at Mt.
+Wilson suggestion to Abbot that “. . .Table

 Who told Abbot about TM?

-these additional questions the author is still pursuing more facts,
+With these additional questions the author is still pursuing more

 84 Years of History?<>